-residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
+This category accounts for 5% of the CLDF and was calculated by the Department of Human Resources by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.

-Employee had a Service Computation Date ("SCD") of 1974, which equated to thirty-five (35) years of experience on her CLDF.
+Employee had a Service Computation Date ("SCD") of 2004, which equates to five (5) years of experience on her CLDF.
 Employee did not receive points for D.C.
-Residency, Veterans Preference, or the ratings add for an "Exceeds Expectation" evaluation during the prior school year.
+Residency, Veterans Preference, or the ratings add for an "Exceeds Expectations" evaluation during the prior school year.

 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of twelve and a half (12.5) points after all of the factors outlined above were tallied and scored.
-The other Early Education teachers in Employee's competitive level who were retained received a total of at least forty-six (46) points on their CLDFs, scores much higher than Employee's.
-Again, Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome.
-17
+According to the CLDF, Employee received a total score of twenty-four and a half (24.5) points after all of the factors outlined above were tallied and scored.
+The other Elementary Teacher who was identified to be separated under the RIF received a total of twenty-five (25) points on their CLDF.
+Other employees who were retained in Employee's competitive level received CLDF scores of at least fifty-eight and a half (58.5) points, scores much higher than Employee's.
+Again, Employee has not proffered any evidence to suggest that a reevaluation of her CLDF scores would result in a different outcome.